 Financial reserves, consisting of revenue reserves set aside to manage the general risks faced by the association, stood at £28.8M.
-This represents an increase of 7.2% over the same reserves at 31 March 2021.
+This represents an increase of 0.21% over the same reserves at 31 March 2022.
+Revaluation Reserves increased 89% to £41M following a revaluation of all stock by an independent valuer.